AstarNetwork/builders-program/README.md

 ## Who and what are we looking for?

 Unlike other acceleration programs, our program is **idea agnostic**.
-Our focus has always been on the community and product development and as such, the Shiden Network Acceleration Program is designed in a similar fashion - we are interested in **high quality teams** that are building **applications that the community wants**.
+Our focus has always been on the community and product development and we have designed the program as such - we are interested in **high quality teams** that are building **applications that the community wants**.

-This can be broadly categorised under 2 different tracks, the ecosystem track and the innovation track.
+This can be broadly split into 2 different tracks, the ecosystem track and the innovation track.

 ### Ecosystem Track